robinhood/faust/docs/userguide/application.rst

     ...     store='rocksdb://',
     ... )

-"kafka://localhost" is used if no broker url is set at all.
+"kafka://localhost" is used if you don't configure a broker URL.
-The first part of the broker URL ("kafka://") is the driver.
+The first part of the URL ("kafka://") is the driver you want to use.

-The store decides how distributed tables are stored locally, and version 1.0 supports two options:
+The store decides how to keep distributed tables locally, and version 1.0 supports two options:

 +----------------+-----------------------------------------------+